netobserv/network-observability-operator/docs/FlowCollector.md

         <td>
           `destPorts` defines the destination ports to filter flows by.
 To filter a single port, set a single port as an integer value.
 For example: `destPorts: 80`.
-To filter a range of ports, use a "start-end" range, string format.
+To filter a range of ports, use a "start-end" range in string format.
 For example: `destPorts: "80-100"`.<br/>
         </td>
         <td>false</td>
       </tr><tr>